 The insurance company and the Ohio BWC will handle the transfer of funds.
 This will prevent you from spending anything out of your own pocket.

 Which Attorney Should I Use: Personal Injury vs. Workers’ Comp?

 A workers’ compensation attorney should be familiar with the intricacies of the Ohio workers’ compensation system.
 They can help you in understanding the workers’ compensation process and counsel you to make the best decision possible.

 There are some attorneys, like Mark L. Newman, who have experience in both workers’ comp and personal injury cases.
 These attorneys will be best equipped to advise you on which route you should take.

-If you’re deciding to file a personal injury claim vs workers’ comp or both, schedule a free consultation with an experienced work injury attorney.
-Mark L. Newman has been serving Ohio workers for over 30 years.
-He also has extensive experience in advising people considering a personal injury claim.
-Contact him online or by calling 513-721-1350.
+If you’re deciding whether you should file a personal injury vs. workers’ comp claim or both, schedule a consultation with an experienced work injury attorney as soon as possible.
+Your attorney can help you navigate both claim systems and ensure that you receive the most compensation possible.
+Mark L. Newman has been serving Ohio workers for over 30 years and has extensive experience in advising people considering a personal injury claim.
+Contact him online or by calling 513-533-2009 today.